Policies of Colorado State University

 For the complete statute, click the link under References, below.

-Note: Subsection (1)(b) of the statute states that a student may formalize a plan to obtain a degree in four years.
-Colorado State University supports this timeline for graduation by publishing advising guidelines under which a student may expect to graduate in four years, and also publishes curriculum check sheets defining a common four-year course progression for each major.
-These check sheets and advising guidelines are available in each department office and in the Center for Advising and Student Achievement (CASA), Room 121, The Institute for Learning and Teaching (TILT).
-There are some majors which a student may not be able to complete in four years because of additional degree requirements recognized by the Colorado Department of Higher Education.
+Note: Subsection (1)(b) of the statute states that a Student may formalize a plan to obtain a degree in four years.
+Colorado State University supports this timeline for graduation by publishing advising guidelines under which a Student may expect to graduate in four years, and also publishes curriculum check sheets defining a common four-year course progression for each major.
+These check sheets and advising guidelines are available in (add link).
+There are some majors which a Student may not be able to complete in four years because of additional degree requirements recognized by the Colorado Department of Higher Education.

 REFERENCES